 What is a mezzanine floor?

-A Mezzanine Floor is a second or third level floor inside a house or warehouse which divides your space into an additional floor level by utilising the vertical roof height above.
+A Mezzanine Floor is a free-standing independent floor built inside a house or warehouse which divides the space between the floor to ceiling into an additional floor level.

-Above office, Floors can create more office space above existing offices without impacted floor space below.
+Above office, free-standing mezzanine floors can create more office space above existing offices without impacted floor space below.
 Constructing a floor above your current offices enables you to use wasted space above.

-Utilising existing floor space in the warehouse or commercial building to create a double level office space enables you to expand your office staff without needing to move to a new facility or spread your office staff over two or more separate locations.
-Two good examples of this are:
+Utilising existing floor space in the warehouse or commercial building to create a double level office space enables you to expand your office staff without needing to move to a new facility or spread your office staff over two or more separate locations

 Using a floor to divide warehouse horizontally to double floor space can effectively increase your building’s capacity two-fold.
 Using a free-standing mezzanine to separate the warehouse horizontally is particularly advantageous in high-value real estate locations by maximising the use of space within your warehouse.
 Goods-lifts can be incorporated into the floor to improve goods handling efficiency.